bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_dns.md

    <img src="https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/153777f7-5822-4782-9ba6-8298828800ab" width="800">

-   Note that all devices get a default virtual hostname, which is a unique name generated from the device's OS hostname.
+   Note that all devices also get a default virtual hostname, which is a unique name generated from the device's OS hostname.

-2. Via the “…” button you can (via menu *“Edit Machine Name”*) rename the hostname by a meaningful name.
+2. Via the `...` button you can (via menu *“Edit Machine Name”*) rename the default virtual hostname by a meaningful name.

 3. Enable MagicDNS once (in the DNS tabsheet), to activate those virtual machine names as DNS names in your tailnet: